shakfu/chuck-max/README.md

 ### Install the Fauck Chugin (Optional)

 The [fauck chugin](https://github.com/ccrma/fauck) contains the full llvm-based [faust](https://faust.grame.fr) engine and dsp platform which makes it very powerful and also quite large compared to other chugins (at around 45 MB stripped down).
+It requires at least 2 output channels to work properly.

-Follow the build instructions in the github repo above and move the built chugin to the `chuck-max/examples/chugins` folder
+This chugin can be built by `make full` instead of `make` in the build process above or if you are just using cmake then set option -DENABLE_FAUCK=ON

 A future aim is to include a stripped down version of this fauck chugin which only supports .wav files and and only contains the faust standard library in an official `chuck-max` package.